jdiamond/discoverable/README.md

 # Discoverable

-Discover packages and modules to compose your applications.
+Discover packages and modules in them to compose your applications.

 Discoverable adds the concept of module types.
-They're just strings that represent whatever abstraction your applications need.
+They're just strings that represent whatever abstractions your application needs.

 Applications declare what packages to scan for discoverable modules in their package.json.